East Germany's Görlitz holds AfD-CDU runoff vote for mayor | DW | 16.06.2019

 AfD canary in the coalmine for former East Germany

-The municipal election is being closely observed as a bellwether to see how well the messages of the far-right AfD resonate with states in the former East Germany.
+The municipal election was being closely observed as a bellwether to see how well the messages of the far-right AfD resonate with states in the former East Germany.

 In September there are state elections in Saxony, where Görlitz is located, and in Brandenburg, where the AfD is currently polling as the strongest party.